LeslieLopezE/Fitness-Data-Pearson-Correlation-Analysis/README.md

 52 82.78 47.467 10.50 53 170 172

+## Findings and conclusions

 ## Checking the limitations of the correlation coefficient for the Fitness data

-For scatterplots A,B,C,D,E in the above scatterplot matrix – CONDITIONS NOT MET
+*For scatterplots A,B,C,D,E in the above scatterplot matrix – CONDITIONS NOT MET

 1.Level of measurement: Both variables are continuous, so this condition is met